arku22/arduino_switch/README.md

 Rb = (5 - 1.2) / 0.015
 Rb = 253.3 ohms

 So, to ensure saturation I need a resistor Rb of value <= 253.3 ohms.
 Again, I choose to forego using a resistor Rb here because I figure the current is already limited to 20 mA because of the Arduino.
-Also, once a transistor is saturated any further increase in base current will not have a significant impact.
-So, Rb = 0 ohms.
+Also, once a transistor is saturated any further increase in base current, as long as within the limits of the transistor's maximum rating, should not have a significant impact on the switching operation.
+So I omit using a base resistor (Rb = 0 ohms).

 ### Prototype Build and Test